debatric/debatric.github.io/_pages/hobbies.md

   - /dance-and-books/
   - /danceandbooks/
 ---
-## Beyond research

-Life outside the "mad scientist" role is powered by rhythm, curiosity, and a stubborn refusal to fit into neat boxes.
+Beyond research, life outside the "mad scientist" role is powered by rhythm, curiosity, and a stubborn refusal to fit into neat boxes.

 I am **trained classical Indian dancer in Manipuri**, dance began at **age 4** and never really stopped.
 Rooted in the **Nāṭyaśāstra** tradition, it’s part discipline, part joy—storytelling through movement, expression, and music.
 It is also a quiet act of rebellion: being fully scientific *and* fully artistic, without having to choose.